pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ## FRSKYX_RX - *55*
 The FrSkyX receiver protocol enables master/slave trainning, separate access from 2 different radios to the same model,...

+Auto selection of FrSkyD and FrSkyX v1.xxx at bind time.

 Available in OpenTX 2.3.3, Trainer Mode Master/Multi